leafo/lessphp/README.md

 echo $less->compileFile("input.less");
 ```

-The `compileChecked` method is like `compileFile`, but it only compiles if the output
+The `checkedCompile` method is like `compileFile`, but it only compiles if the output
 file doesn't exist or it's older than the input file:

 ```php